Sylvia Harris: New York-Presbyterian/Columbia Medical Center

-Sylvia Harris was hired as an independent project leader to develop a design for communication with patients more effectively for New York-Presbyterian and Columbia University Medical Center.
-This project emerged because of a 2001 New York-Presbyterian/Columbia survey that showed majority of first-time patients get lost trying to get to their appointment.
-The reason patients got lost was because of poor signs, lack of funding for feature for the building, etc. For Harris to plan the project she had to go through five steps.
-The first step was assessment which was getting to the cause of the problem, the second step was management which was making sure the building is under control.
-The third step was coming up with a strategy to fix the problems, the next step was the designs, and the last step was implementation which was making negotiations for the designs to be approved.
+Sylvia Harris was hired as an independent project leader to design more effective communication with patients of New York-Presbyterian and Columbia University Medical Center.
+This project emerged because of a 2001 New York-Presbyterian/Columbia survey that showed the majority of first-time patients got lost trying to get to their appointments.
+The reason patients got lost: poor signage, lack of funding for replacing outdated signage, accessibility issues (especially regarding the spectrum of individual physical needs), and bureaucratic red tape.
+Harris broke each project down into five steps.
+The first step: assessment, or getting to the cause of the problem.
+The second: management, making sure project scope is under control.
+Next: coming up with a strategy to fix the problem(s), then comes the actual design of the components of the solution.
+This step is often ongoing.
+Finally, implementation, meaning the process of negotiating with any stakeholders for final approval.